Playing to Win (Rick Nelson album)

-Playing to Win is the twenty-third studio album by American singer Rick Nelson, released in January, 1981, on Capitol Records.
-It was the last album of new material Nelson would release in his lifetime.
+Playing to Win is the twenty-third studio album by American singer Rick Nelson, released in January 1981 by Capitol Records.
+It was the last album of new material Nelson released in his lifetime.
 His next studio effort, All My Best, featured re-recordings of old Nelson hits while The Memphis Sessions, his final collection of all-new material, was released posthumously.

-It featured several rockabilly songs, including "Back to School Days", a contemporary version of "Believe What You Say", and John Fogerty's "Almost Saturday Night", The Tentalive title came from one of his two originals on the album, "Call It What You Want," a jaunty, Rolling Stones-style romp, His other original however, provided the LP's most pro-phetic song, "The Loser Babe is You." according to Nelson, "The album was going to be called 'It's Rock and Roll to Me, "but the idea was shelved because Billy Joel brought out a thing with the same theme, I just want to make records that sound like me.
+It featured several rockabilly songs, including "Back to School Days", a contemporary version of "Believe What You Say", and John Fogerty's "Almost Saturday Night", The Tentalive title came from one of his two originals on the album, "Call It What You Want," a jaunty, Rolling Stones-style romp, His other original, however, provided the LP's most prophetic song, "The Loser Babe is You."
+According to Nelson, "The album was going to be called 'It's Rock and Roll to Me', "but the idea was shelved because Billy Joel brought out a thing with the same theme, I just want to make records that sound like me.
 I've been through so many people telling me 'Go this direction' and then changing their minds the next day."

 The album debuted on the Billboard Top LPs & Tape chart in the issue dated February 21, 1981, and remained on the chart for six weeks, peaking at number 153.

 Bear Family included the album in the 2010 The Last Time Around box set.